-- Look at human history (powerful men enslaving concubines)
+- Look at human history (powerful men enslaved concubines)

-- Look at modern simple societies (they’re less polygamous than early civilization an less monogamous than our current society)
+- Look at modern simple societies (they’re less polygamous than early civilization and less monogamous than our current society)

 - Study apes (men’s testes are not large enough to be as promiscuous as chimps but larger than fully monogamous gorillas)

-- Compare humans with other high social structure (at it teaches us that we’re designed for a system of monogamy plagued by adultery)
+- Compare humans with other high social structures (as it teaches us that we’re designed for a system of monogamy plagued by adultery)

 Why We Tend Towards Monogamy

-Even in polygamous societies, the author notes, humans form bond and even kind with hundreds of concubines usually elect one woman as the N.1.
+Even in polygamous societies, the author notes, humans form bonds, and even kings with hundreds of concubines usually elect one woman as the N.1.

-The author mention some theories saying men prefer younger women also because they tend to form longer bonds, while chimpanzees don’t care about the age of their sexual partner.
+The author mentions some theories saying men prefer younger women also because they tend to form longer bonds, while chimpanzees don’t care about the age of their sexual partner.

 However, it might be foolish to talk about humans having a mating system at all.
 Humans seem to very much to adapt to the prevailing opportunity.

-What’s pretty much stable instead is that the male is the seducers and the woman is the seduced.
+What’s pretty much stable instead is that the male is the seducer and the woman is the seduced.

 And we share this pattern with most of the animal kingdom.